storeman-developers/harbour-storeman-installer/README.md

 * Installing [Storeman Installer 1.3.1](https://github.com/storeman-developers/harbour-storeman-installer/releases/tag/1.3.1) and all later versions also automatically removes an installed Storeman (*harbour-storeman* package) <&nbsp;0.2.99, which eliminates the former necessity to manually remove ("uninstall") an old Storeman.
 * [Storeman Installer 1.3.8](https://github.com/storeman-developers/harbour-storeman-installer/releases/tag/1.3.8) and all later versions create a persistent log file `/var/log/harbour-storeman-installer.log.txt`.
 * Storeman Installer 2 runs "unattended": I.e., without any manual steps, after its installation has been triggered, until Storeman is installed.
 * Storeman Installer is slow, because it calls `pkcon` two (releases before v1.3.8) to three times (releases from v[1.3.8](https://github.com/storeman-developers/harbour-storeman-installer/releases/tag/1.3.8) on), which acts quite slowly.
 The minimal run time for Storeman Installer 2 is about 7 seconds, the typical run time is rather 10 seconds (measured from the moment Storeman Installer's installation has been triggered, until ultimately Storeman is installed).
-This is already a lot, but I rarely experienced a stalled Packagekit daemon (for which `pkcon` is just a command line frontend, communicating with the daemon via D-Bus) during heavy testing, which can be observed with the crude `pkmon` utility (`Ctrl-C` gets you out :wink:), so Storeman Installer now tries to detect these "hangs" and to counter them: If that happens, its run time can be up to slightly more than 1 minute.
-In the worst case a stalled PackakgeKit daemon (and with it its `pkcon` client process(es)) stalls Storeman Installer, until the PackageKit daemon reaches its idle time out of 300 seconds (5 minutes; this could theoretically happen three times, resulting in a likely unsuccessful run time of more than 15 minutes).
+This is already a lot, but I rarely experienced a stalled Packagekit daemon (for which `pkcon` is just a command line frontend, communicating with the daemon via D-Bus) during heavy testing, which can be observed with the crude `pkmon` utility (`Ctrl-C` gets you out.:smiley:), so Storeman Installer now tries to detect these "hangs" and to counter them: If that happens, its run time can be up to slightly more than 1 minute.
+In the worst case a stalled PackageKit daemon (and with it its `pkcon` client process(es)) stalls Storeman Installer, until the PackageKit daemon reaches its idle time out of 300 seconds (5 minutes; this could theoretically happen three times, resulting in a likely unsuccessful run time of more than 15 minutes).